 Downtown Los Angeles

-Originally designed by Julia Morgan, architect to William Randolph Hearst, this historic building has stood in downtown Los Angeles since 1914 and became an official cultural monument in 1977.
-MATT’s team is undertaking extensive core and shell construction and seismic retrofitting to adapt and update the structure.
+Originally designed by Julia Morgan, architect to William Randolph Hearst, this historic building has stood in downtown LA since 1914 and became a cultural monument in 1977.
+MATT’s team is undertaking an extensive core and shell construction and seismic retrofitting to adapt and update the structure.

-The repurposed space will hold mixed-use offices and restaurant retail.
-Construction will entail an exterior restoration, the addition of an elevator and restroom facilities, the leveling out of uneven spaces, upgrading fire/life safety features and adding new entrances, new shear walls and a new LADWP yard.
+The repurposed space will hold mixed-use offices, restaurant retail and a satellite campus of Arizona State University’s School of Journalism.
+Construction will entail an exterior renovation, the addition of an elevator and restroom facilities, the leveling out of uneven spaces, and adding new entrances, new shear walls, safety upgrades and a new LADWP yard alongside a full buildout for ASU.

 Historic preservation is a high priority.
-The lobby’s original hand-painted floor tiles, large windows, railings, columns and pilasters add the grandeur of a cathedral to the space.
+The lobby’s original tiles hail from Italy, with large windows, railings, columns and pillars adding the grandeur of a cathedral to the space.
 Elaborate woodwork, molding and details on the roof provide additional opportunity to maintain the character of the original building.
-The team will seamlessly replicate whatever they cannot salvage.
+Over 80% of the refurbished space is dedicated to ASU’s facilities, including classrooms, a two-story events area and a raised third-floor open kitchen cafe and admin area set beneath refurbished skylights.

-Both the design of the existing building and its tight urban location make it challenging to get materials in and out.
-The team will use the grand arched storefront windows, which were boarded up many years ago, to create easier access for material traffic without damaging the integrity of the building.
-Breaking equipment into smaller pieces and assembling it inside the structure will help to mitigate limited laydown and storage area.
+The existing building’s layout and tight urban location make it challenging to get materials in and out.
+The team is using the grand arch storefront windows, which were boarded up many years ago, to create easier access for material traffic without damaging the integrity of the building.
+Breaking equipment into smaller pieces and assembling it inside the structure mitigates limited laydown and storage area.